mwpowellhtx/Kingdom.OrTools/README.md

 At present I have re-factored the *search* capability and am considering how best to conduct the *configuration* aspects.
 Virtually overridden methods are employed at present, however, in my opinion this is not directed enough.
 But for now the repo is at least stable such as it is.

-## Constraint Solver Problem Solver Usage
+## Constraint Problem Solver Usage

 I have published [Kingdom.OrTools.ConstraintSolver.Core](http://www.nuget.org/packages/Kingdom.OrTools.ConstraintSolver.Core/) and [Kingdom.OrTools.Core](https://www.nuget.org/packages/Kingdom.OrTools.Core/) for public consumption.
 Comments, issues, and otherwise constructive contributions are welcome.